-Nuclear medicine, which is also known as molecular imaging, is a clinically directed specialty that targets molecules with radioactive substances in order to image and diagnose diseases.
+Nuclear medicine, which is also known as molecular imaging, allows our team of physician specialists to diagnose many diseases.

-Nuclear medicine is a well-established diagnostic imaging technique that requires the injection of a specific isotope that uses a small amount of radiation targeted to specific diseases.
+Nuclear medicine is a well-established diagnostic imaging technique that requires the injection of a specific isotope that uses a small amount of radiation to detect specific diseases.